-This section provides information on patients suffering from gastro-oesophageal reflux disease (GORD).
-If contains information on laparoscopic anti-reflux surgery also known as fundoplication.
-This is helpful for certain patients with severe reflux symptoms, chronic acid reflux disease and reflux oesophagitis.
+Gastro-oesophageal reflux disease (GORD) is a general term.
+Laparoscopic anti-reflux surgery, also known as fundoplication, is helpful for certain patients with severe reflux symptoms, chronic acid reflux disease and reflux oesophagitis.

 Gastro-oesophageal reflux disease (GORD)